-The following is an example of Rep. Notter ignoring Merrimack voters' wishes and best interests, and instead, acting in a way that benefited out-of-state polluting fossil fuel industry players.
+A case study of Rep. Notter ignoring U.S. experts and Merrimack voters' expressed wishes and interests, and instead, acting in a way that benefits out-of-state polluting fossil fuel industry billionaires.

-The Carbon Cash-Back policy is the expert's gold-standard approach to reduce climate pollution.
-It also helps family budgets and U.S. business competitiveness and holds other countries accountable.
+The Carbon Cash-Back policy is the expert's gold-standard approach to reduce climate pollution because it is powerful, cost-effective, helps family budgets and U.S. business competitiveness, and holds other countries accountable for their pollution.
+The most well-supported federal bill to make it no longer free to pollute uses the cash-back approach.

-In 2020, the citizens of Merrimack voted overwhelmingly (2152-1115) to ask state and federal legislators to study the policy (Carbon Cash-Back Resolution).
+In 2020, the citizens of Merrimack voted overwhelmingly to ask their state and federal legislators to study the Carbon Cash-Back policy (2152 in favor to 1115 against): A Merrimack Resolution to Take Action on Climate Pollution.

 In 2021, state bill HB394 was introduced to commission the study (committee testimony).
-A roll call of the House vote was not retained, but presumably Rep. Notter voted against it and (as GOP House Whip) advised all House Republicans to do the same, because the bill failed to pass.
+The House vote for it failed, with Rep. Notter as GOP House Whip directing all House Republicans to "ITL" (kill) the bill.

-In 2023, the Carbon Cash-Back study bill was reintroduced again, this time with bipartisan cosponsors (HB372).
-Rep. Notter spoke against and voted against it (twice):
+In 2023, the Carbon Cash-Back study bill was reintroduced as HB372, this time with bipartisan cosponsors.
+Rep. Notter spoke against and voted against this bill:

-Rep. Notter first opposed HB372 as a member of the Science, Technology, and Energy Committee.
+Rep. Notter first opposed HB372 in the Science, Technology, and Energy Committee.
 The bill was overwhelmingly supported by the public in online testimony (171 in favor to 0 against).
-The full committee testimony recording is here.
-But Rep. Notter ignored the public input and her town's two-to-one vote in support of doing the study, and she voted against HB372 in the STE Committee's executive session.
+Full committee testimony recording is here.
+But Rep. Notter ignored that public input and her town's two-to-one vote to support such a study, and she voted against HB372 in the STE Committee's executive session.

-Later, Rep. Notter spoke against HB372 in front of the whole House, voted against the bill on the full House vote, and, as GOP Whip, she waved her red flag to direct all Republican Reps to reject the bill (photo above).
-The bill failed to pass again.
+Then Rep. Notter spoke against HB372 in front of the whole House, voted against the bill on the full House vote, and, as GOP Whip, waved her red flag to direct Republican House members to reject the bill (photo above).
+Apparently, she put so much pressure on the Republican co-sponsor that even he voted against his own bill that he had originally cosponsored to represent the wishes of Windham voters.
+The bill again failed to pass.

-Why HR17 was fatally flawed is explained in this Concord Monitor My Turn: HR17 Removes Our Best Climate Solution.
+HR17's many flaws were explained in this Concord Monitor My Turn: HR17 Removes Our Best Climate Solution.
+Notter did not respond to any of the objections of that article.

 Recording: https://youtu.be/T5I1GmkL7OM?t=9419